Oneida County Youth in Governance Program

 SCHEDULE:

-- August: Youth Representative Training at the Oneida County Courthouse.
+- 9 a.m. – Noon Wednesday, Aug.
+26: Student Representative Training at the Oneida County Courthouse.

-- September-February: Students will attend their assigned committee meeting once a month during this time frame.
-Committee meetings typically take place at the Oneida County Courthouse in Rhinelander.
-Some may be located at a different location.
-Students will also attend one full county board meeting during this time span (students can choose which month they would like to attend the full county board meeting).
+- October-February: Students will attend their assigned county government committee meeting once per month during this time frame.
+Students will also attend at least one full county board meeting during this time span (students can choose which month they would like to attend the full county board meeting).

 PARTICIPATION:

-- Must be in grades 8-11 at the time of application;
+- Must be in grades 8-11 at the time of application (public/private/homeschool).

 - Must be an Oneida County resident;

-- Must be able to attend one committee meeting per month.
+- Must be able to attend one committee government meeting per month.
 Committee meetings are typically 2 hours long and will occur once a month between the hours of 8 a.m. and 4 p.m.
+Usually committees start between 8-10 a.m.
 This means students who attend public or private school will need to leave school to attend a committee meeting.
 (UW-Extension Oneida County staff will provide students with letters for the school for excused absences).

 - Attend at least one full county board between September-January.
-Full county board meetings take place every third Tuesday of each month at 9:30 a.m. and typically last around 2 hours.
 This means students who attend public or private school will need to leave school to attend a full county board committee meeting.
 (UW-Extension Oneida County staff will provide students with a letter for the school for excused absences).

 - Youth representatives are expected to stay up to date on committee business, read necessary material in advance in order to stay engaged in committee meetings, not use cell phones or other devices during meetings (except for accessing meeting documents), wear business/dress casual attire to committee meetings, and adhere to the UW-Extension 4-H Youth Development Code of Conduct at all times.